citusdata/citus_docs/get_started/concepts.rst

 In our example of ``github_events`` there were four shards.
 The number of shards is configurable per table at the time of its distribution across the cluster.
 The best choice of shard count depends on your use case, see :ref:`prod_shard_count`.

-Finally note that Citus allows shards to be replicated for protection against data loss.
-There are two replication "modes:" Citus replication and streaming replication.
-The former creates extra backup shard placements and runs queries against all of them that update any of them.
-The latter is more efficient and utilizes PostgreSQL's streaming replication to back up the entire database of each node to a follower database.
+Finally note that Citus allows shards to be replicated for protection against data loss using PostgreSQL streaming replication.
+Streaming replication to back up the entire database of each node to a follower database.
 This is transparent and does not require the involvement of Citus metadata tables.

 Co-Location
 -----------

-Since shards and their replicas can be placed on nodes as desired, it makes sense to place shards containing related rows of related tables together on the same nodes.
+Since shards can be placed on nodes as desired, it makes sense to place shards containing related rows of related tables together on the same nodes.
 That way join queries between them can avoid sending as much information over the network, and can be performed inside a single Citus node.

 One example is a database with stores, products, and purchases.
 If all three tables contain -- and are distributed by -- a store_id column, then all queries restricted to a single store can run efficiently on a single worker node.
 This is true even when the queries involve any combination of these tables.